civican/legisinfo/42-1/bills/C-374/bill_text.md

 # Bill C-374: An Act to amend the Historic Sites and Monuments Act (composition of the Board)

+Her Excellency the Governor General recommends to the House of Commons the appropriation of public revenue under the circumstances, in the manner and for the purposes set out in a measure entitled "*An Act to amend the Historic Sites and Monuments Act (composition of the Board)*".

 ## Summary

 This enactment amends the `Historic Sites and Monuments Act` to increase the number of members of the Historic Sites and Monuments Board of Canada and to provide for First Nations, Inuit and Métis representation on the Board.
 It also modifies the en­titlements of Board members.